 Tips for feeding your Toddler(1 to 3 Years)

 - Offer meals and snacks around the same time each day.

 - Eat meals and snacks prepared at home more often.
 Prepare healthy homemade recipes and avoid processed food.

 - Let your toddler decide how much to eat from the foods you offer.
 It is normal for toddlers to refuse to eat new foods, change their minds about foods they ate before, or want the same food every day.

 - Continue to offer a variety of familiar foods and new foods at each meal.
-Quantity of food intake will change from kid to kid.
+The quantity of food intake will change from kid to kid.

 - Always supervise your toddler while eating.
 Cut foods into bite-size pieces to avoid choking.

 - Offer water between meals.
 Sipping on milk or juice between meals can decrease appetite.
-If you give your toddler juice, please offer only 100% fruit juice prepared at home and limit it to 4-5 oz a day.
+If you give your toddler juice, please offer only 100% fruit juice prepared at home and limit it to 4-5 oz daily.